Mikah Thomas: Charlotte FC

 On December 20, 2024, Thomas was selected ninth overall in the first round of the 2025 MLS SuperDraft by Charlotte FC.
 On February 20, 2025, Thomas signed a two-year contract with Charlotte FC with club options for 2027, 2028, and 2029.
 Thomas made his professional debut on March 7, 2025, for Charlotte FC's reserve affiliate, Crown Legacy FC in the season opening MLS Next Pro match against New York City FC II.
 The game would end 2–2, but Crown Legacy would lose the penalty shoot-out.

+Indy Eleven

+On March 12, 2026, Indy Eleven of the USL Championship announced they had acquired Thomas on loan from Charlotte FC for the 2026 season.